trughooputh/guide-first-job-junior-dev/README.md

 ## Introduction

 Entering the tech industry as a junior developer is challenging, especially in today’s competitive job market.
 In the wake of the COVID-19 pandemic, there has been a surge in people transitioning into tech, increasing competition.
+Moreover, recent layoffs at prominent companies have intensified the competition, making it crucial to distinguish yourself from others.

 This guide aims to help you make meaningful progress by covering essential steps, from building a strong portfolio to preparing for technical interviews.

 Whether you’re new to programming or looking to transition into tech, this guide will provide a roadmap to help you navigate your journey and land your first role.
 Every little details can make the difference.